Skip to main content

 Anatomy of the oral cavity.
 The oral cavity includes the lips, hard palate (the bony front portion of the roof of the mouth), soft palate (the muscular back portion of the roof of the mouth), retromolar trigone (the area behind the wisdom teeth), front two-thirds of the tongue, gingiva (gums), buccal mucosa (the inner lining of the lips and cheeks), and floor of the mouth under the tongue.

 Most lip and oral cavity cancers start in squamous cells, the thin, flat cells lining the inside of the lips and oral cavity.
-These are called squamous cell carcinomas.
+Cancers that start in squamous cells are called squamous cell carcinomas.
 Cancer cells may spread into deeper tissue as the cancer grows.
 Squamous cell carcinoma usually develops in areas of leukoplakia (white patches of cells that do not rub off).

 Lip and oral cavity cancer is a type of head and neck cancer.